 Pay for Performance.
 Our executive compensation programs are designed to deliver pay in accordance with corporate and individual performance, rewarding superior performance and providing consequences for underperformance.
-We believe that compensation of our NEOs for fiscal year 2019 was aligned with the Company's performance during 2019, in which we successfully launched UDENYCA®, progressed on developing a UDENYCA® onbody injector, progressed on CHS-1420, CHS-131, CHS-0214 and ophthalmology pipeline development goals, and achievement of our general corporate goals, which included specific financial, legal and organizational targeted achievements.
+We believe that compensation of our NEOs for fiscal year 2020 was aligned with the Company's performance during 2020, in which we made strong progress on specific projects related to CHS-1420, CHS-2020, our oncology pipeline, and additional presentations of UDENYCA®, and on our general corporate goals, which included specific financial, legal and organizational targeted achievements.

 In order to align pay with performance, a significant portion of our NEOs' compensation is delivered in the form of equity awards and annual cash incentives, the value of each of which depends on our actual performance.
-For fiscal year 2019, approximately 80% of our NEOs' total target compensation was in the form of stock options and annual performance-based incentives, in order to focus the management team on long-term performance achievements.
+For fiscal year 2020, approximately 82% of our NEOs' total target compensation was in the form of stock options and annual performance-based incentives, in order to focus the management team on long-term performance achievements.

-2019 Compensation Highlights.
+2020 Compensation Highlights.
 Consistent with our compensation philosophy, key compensation decisions for 2019 included the following:

 - Base Salaries and Target Annual Cash Incentive Opportunities.
-Our Compensation Committee determined that our NEOs' base salaries, which historically have been below the median of its peer group, would be increased approximately 9.3-13.6% for 2019 and that target bonuses would remain at their 2018 levels, in each case, other than in connection with promotions. - Annual Performance-Based Incentives.
-For 2019, our Board of Directors selected 44 corporate performance goals for our performance-based annual bonus program that were intended promote our business plan and short-term goals across nine operational areas.
-In early 2020, the Board of Directors determined our overall corporate achievement percentage to be 122.3%, and approved payouts under the program at 150% of target for each of our NEOs based on such achievement and in light of extraordinary efforts in 2019 on critical strategic matters, specifically launching UDENYCA® successfully and progress towards pipeline development goals.
-For 2019, our NEOs were provided an election to receive payouts under our annual bonus program in cash or shares of fully vested common stock.

-Equity-Based Long Term Incentives.
-In 2019, we granted approximately 67% of our NEOs' total target compensation as equity-based compensation in the form of stock options.
-We believe that stock options effectively align the interests of our executives with those of our stockholders, providing significant potential upside compensation if our growth objectives are achieved while also placing a significant portion of compensation at risk if our objectives are not achieved.
+Our Compensation Committee determined that our NEOs' base salaries would be increased 5-10% for 2020 and that target bonuses would remain at their 2019 levels. - Annual Performance-Based Incentives.
+For 2020, our Board of Directors selected 42 corporate performance goals for our performance-based annual bonus program that were intended to promote our business plan and short-term goals across ten operational areas.
+In early 2021, the Board of Directors determined our overall corporate achievement percentage to be 124.2%. - · Equity-Based Long Term Incentives.
+In 2020, we granted approximately 70% of our NEOs' total target compensation as equity-based compensation in the form of stock options and restricted stock units.
+We believe that stock options effectively align the interests of our executives with those of our stockholders, providing significant potential upside compensation if our objectives are achieved while also placing a significant portion of compensation at risk if our objectives are not achieved.
 In the event that our executives fail to increase stockholder value over the term of their stock options, or if stockholder value remains stagnant, then our NEOs will realize no value from their stock options.
+We also grant restricted stock units because they are less dilutive than stock options, and reward our NEOs for growth in the price of our stock while providing value in a declining market, which we believe discourages excessive risk taking.